xitizbasnet/Automated-Ping-Tests-using-windows-shortcuts/README.md

 To create these shortcuts, right-click on the desktop or in the desired folder and select "Create Shortcut."
 From there, you can easily configure the shortcuts to run specific network diagnostic commands.

-Then, in the Create Shortcut pop-up window, where it is asking for a path, type "C:\Windows\System32\cmd.exe" /k ping 8.8.8.8", (or whatever destination you want that workstation to ping).
+Then, in the Create Shortcut pop-up window, where it is asking for a path, type "C:\Windows\System32\cmd.exe" /k ping 8.8.8.8 -t", (or whatever destination you want that workstation to ping).
 Then click next.

 ![image](https://github.com/user-attachments/assets/5909ed12-0385-4f1c-b9df-8e3ed78c3737)